lakejs/lake-docs/index.md

   - icon:
       src: /assets/icons/cube.svg
     title: Easy integration
-    details: You can easily integrate a powerful yet lightweight editor into your web application with just a few lines of code.
+    details: You can easily integrate a feature-rich yet lightweight editor into your web application with just a few lines of code.
   - icon:
       src: /assets/icons/puzzle-piece.svg
     title: Flexible customization